 Advocacy – Connections to Washington

-- Updates and alerts from Washington related to how Congress and the Administration are affecting the field through policy and budget.
+- Periodic updates and alerts from Washington related to how Congress and the Administration are affecting the field through policy and budget.

 - Legislative monitoring and action alerts from our Maine delegation in Washington, D.C.